 If you are not … why not?

-The STAR acronym is often used for in a work environment.
+The STAR acronym is often used in a work environment.
 (Situation, task, action, result) but there is another acronym that can help you pause and reassess.
-Whilst you could use other acronym in a work environment it can also be used to work on your personal life and wellbeing.
+Whilst you could use the other acronym in a work environment, it can also be used to work on your personal life and wellbeing.